 Our partnership with Microsoft is stronger than ever, and we’re incredibly proud and excited to provide our joint customers with one more place to take advantage of Duo SSO.
-In addition to providing more options today, it also prepares our customers for the release of our upcoming Passwordless authentication solution!
+In addition to providing more options today, it also prepares our customers for our new Passwordless authentication solution!

 Duo SSO is just getting started.
 Want to follow along?
 Subscribe to our release notes.

 To learn more about Duo SSO and Duo Central as a whole, view our official documentation.

 Try Duo for Free

 Want to test it out before you buy?
 Try Duo for free using our 30-day trial and get used to being secure from anywhere at any time.